salim-lachdhaf/dropdown_search/README.md

 );
 ```
 ## Layout customization
-You can customize the layout of the DropdownSearch and its items.
+You can customize the layout of the DropdownSelection and its items.
 [EXAMPLE](https://github.com/salim-lachdhaf/searchable_dropdown/tree/master/example#custom-layout-endpoint-example)

 |  Properties |   Description|
 | ------------ | ------------ |